Lingomat/gestate/README.md

 `const gest = new Gestate(config)`

-Optional config currently only has one property, debug, which if set to true will
+Optional config has three properties:

+* debug: boolean --- print debug information
+* colors: string[] --- array of RGB colours to use for visualisation in format \#rrggbb.
+* element: HTMLElement to append canvas to.
+Defaults to document body.

 ## methods